The foundation of our studio rests with our skilled instructors, who offer a wide variety of experience and instruction to our students.

 Angela Goulart has been practicing Prana Flow© Yoga since 2009.
 In the Spring of 2014, she completed her 200 hour teacher training at Laughing Elephant Yoga in East Greenwich.
 Integrating the principles of Prana Flow© with the basic tenets of teaching she has learned in ten years as a middle school science teacher, Angela builds her practices to meet each student where they are, encouraging each student to invite breath and movement into their bodies at their own comfort level.
 When not in school or on her mat, Angela enjoys running as a meditative practice.
 She resides in Bristol with her husband and their dog.

-Tracy is the director of Bristol Yoga Studio and teaches all levels asana classes and prenatal yoga classes.
+Tracy is the director of Bristol Yoga Studio and teaches all levels asana classes .
 She also works with clients in a one on one setting to help students deepen in their understanding and application of yoga.
 In 2014, Tracy completed her 500-hour Yoga Teacher Training Certification, under the direction of Theresa Murphy.
 Tracy completed her initial teacher training at Innerlight Center for Yoga and Meditation in Middletown, Rhode Island in 2006.
 She is also trained in pre- and post-natal yoga, Foundations of Svaroopa(R) Yoga and is studying Theresa Murphy's Yin-Yasa Program.
 She is a firm believer in the power of Ayurveda as tool to merge with any devoted yogi's practice.
 Tracy's yoga classes are heavily influenced by her many teachers and her own practice and continually evolving personal experience and understanding of yoga and its richness.
-In addition to her yoga work, Tracy is a hotel real estate consultant and instructor with eCornell.com.
+In addition to her yoga work, Tracy is a hotel real estate consultant and Vice President of Rhode Island NOW.
 She holds a Bachelor's degree in hotel real estate from Cornell University, and lives in Bristol with her husband, two children, and dog.
 Read a review of Tracy's class from The Bay Magazine Read Tracy's article on RhodyFitness.com Read Tracy's "This I Believe" Essay on the Bristol-Warren Patch or Listen to her read it from the Rhode Island NPR archives.
 Tracy is an Experienced Registered Yoga Teacher (RYT-5oo and E-RYT-200) and a Registered Prenatal Yoga Teacher (RPYT) through Yoga Alliance, indicating that she has completed substantial training and has over 1,000 hours of teaching experience.

 Victoria is a 200 hour certified vinyasa instructor.
 She completed her yoga teacher training with Coral Brown through All That Matters Yoga & Holistic Health Center in Wakefield, RI.
 She began her personal practice in 2009 initially for the physical benefits but it was the opportunity to explore the mind-body connection and cultivate a moving mindfulness practice that has kept her coming back to the mat each day.
 Her classes are carefully sequenced to provide students the opportunity to be present in their bodies by linking breath with both movement and stillness.
 She encourages all students to tap into their intuition and move in a way that is supportive and sustainable.
 By cultivating a practice of compassion and awareness on the mat, yoga has helped Victoria to find balance in her life off of the mat and she hopes her classes inspire you to do the same.